 - Go to Settings -> Carriers and turn off automatic carrier selection.
 Your iPhone may stop saying No Service if you manually choose which cellular network to connect to.
 A lot of readers will not see this option on their iPhones, and that’s perfectly normal.
 It only applies to certain carriers.

 5. Take Out Your SIM Card

-Your iPhone’s SIM card links your iPhone to the cellular network.
+Your iPhone’s SIM card links your iPhone to your carrier’s cellular network.
 It’s how your carrier distinguishes your iPhone from all the others.
 Sometimes, your iPhone will stop saying No Service simply by removing your SIM card from your iPhone and putting it back in again.

 If you’re not sure how to remove your SIM card, read steps 1-3 of my article about why iPhones sometimes say “No SIM.”
 To remove your SIM card, you can pick up a SIM card ejector tool on Amazon — or just use a paper clip.

 If your iPhone says No Service after you read my other article, come back here and move on to the next step.

 It’s easy to understand why an iPhone might say “No Service” if it’s smashed, but water damage can be invisible and insidious.
 If your iPhone started to say “No Service” after it got wet, there’s a good chance that water damage is causing the problem.

 Apple doesn’t repair water-damaged iPhones — they replace them.
 If you have AppleCare+, the cost of replacing a damaged iPhone is negligible compared to what it costs if you don’t.
 If you’re looking for a less-expensive alternative, visit the Repair Options section below.

 7. Back Up And Restore Your iPhone, But Read The Warning First!